The-First-Coin/thefirstcoin/README.md

 This project was born in 2019, with a launch in 20202.
 Currently we have a portfolio of 100,000,000 coins.
 Each block will award 10,000 coins to miners to continue protecting by helping evolved the ETH network.
 With a maximum of 500 blocks.

-TFC is a payment token powering the Blockchain ecosystem.
+TFC is a payment token powering the Blockchain ecosystem

 Type: ERC20 (custom Ethereum token)

-Circulating supply: 50,000,000.000000000000000000 TFC Total supply: 100,000,000.000000000000000000 TFC
+Circulating supply: 50,000,000.000000000000000000 TFC

+Total supply: 100,000,000.000000000000000000 TFC

 Decimals: 18

 Contract address: 0x210C203E8f05Be72B69624FE08B9A5530d51eE36